 We are not talking!

-One of us lectures, the other subverts and diverts towards something leftfield to avoid being spoken at, rather than spoken to.
+One of us lectures, the other subverts and diverts towards something leftfield to avoid being spoken at, trying to shift things into dialogue.

 I say - "No, the problem is...there is a gap - a problem in therapy about talking about the real, and external.
 Looking at Rogers 19 propositions, there is an emphasis on a person being able to integrate the totality of an experience and psychologically something that can't be looked at can eventually be looked at.
 But very much in therapy the focus is on the negative, and a person also brings the positive"